devops329/devops/instruction/security/security.md

 }
 ```

-While this makes it flexible for the endpoint to granularly provide access, it tends to sprinkle the enforcement throughout the code.
-It would be much better if an endpoint declaration contained the required role.
-That way it would be easy to audit all the endpoints in one place and less likely that a programmer would forget a single `if` or `else` statement.
+While flexible, this "sprinkles" enforcement throughout the code.
+It would be better if endpoint declarations explicitly required a role.
+This makes it easier to audit endpoints and ensures a developer doesn't forget a single `if` statement.

-You want to carefully study the role security model for JWT Pizza so that you can properly exploit it when you do your penetration testing.

 > [!NOTE]
 >
-> It is important to note that the JWT Service enforces the roles and not the frontend client.
-The frontend should limit customer access to restricted views, but in the end it must be the backend service that restricts to data and functionality.
+> It is important to note that the backend service enforces roles, not the frontend client.
+While the frontend should limit access to restricted views for a better user experience, the backend must be the final authority for data and functionality.

 #### AWS roles

-The AWS IAM service has an extremely powerful authorization model.
-Roles are assumed by entities (users or services) to gain temporary permissions defined by an attached policy.
-Policies are defined by the following elements:
+AWS Identity and Access Management (IAM) has a powerful authorization model.
+Roles are assumed by entities (users or services) to gain temporary permissions defined by policies.
+Policies consist of:

-- **Effect**: Specifies whether the statement allows or denies access (either "Allow" or "Deny").
+- **Effect**: "Allow" or "Deny".
-- **Action**: Specifies the actions that are allowed or denied.
-These are usually AWS service operations (e.g., s3:PutObject, ec2:StartInstances).
+- **Action**: Specific operations (e.g., `s3:PutObject`).
-- **Resource**: Specifies the AWS resources to which the actions apply.
-Resources are identified using Amazon Resource Names (ARNs).
+- **Resource**: Specific resources identified by Amazon Resource Names (ARNs).
-- **Condition** (Optional): Specifies conditions that must be met for the policy to apply.
-Conditions use keys, values, and operators (e.g., StringEquals, IpAddress).
+- **Condition**: Optional constraints (e.g., requiring a specific IP address).

-The key is to harden the policy so that it only contains what the role actually needs.
-This is called the **Principle of Least Privilege** (PoLP).
-The following is a blatant violation of PoLP for a role that only needs to copy objects to a specific S3 bucket from a specific IP address.
+The key is to follow the **Principle of Least Privilege** (PoLP).
+The following policy is a blatant violation of PoLP:

 ```json
 {